test-runner-js/tom/README.md

 Completed in 10ms.
 Pass: 1, fail: 1, skip: 0.
 ```

-To confirm the test suite and the code under test is isomorphic you can run the same TOM in the browser (Chromium) using `web-runner`.
+Or, to verify the code under test is isomorphic, you can run the same TOM in the browser (Chromium) using [web-runner](https://github.com/test-runner-js/web-runner).

 ```
-$ web-runner tmp/synopsis.mjs
+$ web-runner test.js

 Start: 2 tests loaded